Mayor, HPD chief visit White House to discuss public safety - DefenderNetwork.com

 Houston Mayor Sylvester Turner and Police Chief Troy Finner recently attended a White House invitation-only discussion on using American Rescue Plan funding to enhance public safety in communities challenged by rising crime over the last two years.

-On February 2, Turner announced the One Safe Houston initiative, a $50 million investment funded by the ARP that focuses on four key areas: Violence reduction and crime prevention; crisis intervention response and recovery; youth outreach opportunities and key community partnerships.
+On Feb.
+2, Turner announced the One Safe Houston initiative, a $50 million investment funded by the ARP that focuses on four key areas: Violence reduction and crime prevention; crisis intervention response and recovery; youth outreach opportunities, and key community partnerships.

 “I thanked the president for the federal funding, and I assured him we were using it wisely.
 Listening to President Biden today, it is clear that his administration is paying attention to our success in Houston using ARP to reduce violent crime,” Turner said.
 “The results speak for themselves.
 Crime is going down in Houston, and they have taken note of that nationally.
 We want the people of the city of Houston to feel safe.”